 Rules of polo

 have been purposely kept simple in order to make people understand.
-In Polo, the players play a ball game with a stick, while riding a horse.
-Two teams having 4 players on 4 horses play the Polo in India.
-The ground of Polo in India is generally of 230 to 275 metres in length and 146 to 180 metres in width.
+In polo, the players play a ball game with a stick, while riding a horse.
+Two teams having four players on four horses play the polo in India.
+The ground of polo in India is generally of 230 to 275 metres in length and 146 to 180 metres in width.

 Support of Indian Army towards Polo in India

 Polo in India has been getting continuous support from the Indian Army

 and royal family members to continue with its heritage.
 The Indian polo also started getting sponsorship from the corporate sector during the 1990s.
 With this, the game became more glamorised and the Indian media also got attracted to the scenario of polo in India.
 The urbanization and modernization of Polo in India has actually maximized the reputation of the game and also attracted the young players to accept this game as their profession.
 India has produced many eminent and popular polo players so far.
 Devyani Rao is one of the most notable ones amongst them.
 This female Indian polo player has represented her country in many international events and earned lots of accolades too.
 The Jaipur